Many balls to juggle

 Generally, your wedding coordinator will know more about what happened at your event than you will, especially if you were the bride or groom because they will have all the background knowledge as the frontround knowledge of what happened.
 Debriefing the event can be fun to relive things and see how it went from someone else’s perspective.
 I’m sure you probably already have been asking your other guests, but it’s fun to hear from your coordinator how it went on the back end.

-if something did not go exactly to plan, your wedding coordinator probably had to scramble to find a solution.
+If something did not go exactly to plan, your wedding coordinator probably had to scramble to find a solution.
 It’s always good to hear what went into that solution.
 What if something else is being charged to you?
 Or if it was a vendor’s fault, what happened?

 It’s good to talk to your coordinator first because she’ll probably know about it.
 She’s on your team, and she has enough “event knowledge” to source out –even if she didn’t physically see it– she can probably guess where something originated or started from.

 If something goes wrong, your wedding coordinator could help you think about how to approach that vendor.
-If it’s full service, she’ll probably do this for you if she hasn’t already. if it’s not full service, it’ll be on you because it’s your relationship with the vendor.
+If it’s full service, she’ll probably do this for you if she hasn’t already.
+If it’s not full service, it’ll be on you because it’s your relationship with the vendor.
 She’ll tell you how to approach it.
 You have her word about what happened, along with your site’s input or a friend’s input on what happened.

 She can help you guide what to ask for.
 Sometimes that’s a partial refund, sometimes that’s an apology, maybe it wasn’t something big, but you want to confront your vendor about it.
 She can help guide you with that.

 On the flip side of that, what if a vendor went above and beyond?
 Your wedding coordinator can help you determine if that vendor deserves an extra little gift.
 Maybe a cash tip or an online review.
-She can help you know about it. sometimes, when a vendor goes above and beyond, you don’t notice it.
+She can help you know about it.
+Sometimes, when a vendor goes above and beyond, you don’t notice it.
 You don’t notice it because something happened as it was supposed to.
 You don’t know something crazy happened in the background that had nothing to do with your vendors, but your vendors were able to scramble together and make something happen you don’t even notice it.

 She’s a good resource for you to know what happened on the good back end.
 Along with that, maybe it’s your wedding coordinator that went above and beyond.
 You’ll probably know this on the day of the event, or maybe in the debriefing meeting, you’ll hear about all the things she had to deal with.
 If something was challenging, it might be worthwhile to give her a cash tip.
 I wouldn’t mention that during the debrief meeting, but you can give her a little something, and send it in the mail as an additional thank you.